Peter III of Russia: Cultural references

 Peter has been depicted on screen a number of times, almost always in films concerning his wife Catherine.
 He was portrayed by Rudolf Klein-Rogge in the 1927 film The Loves of Casanova, Douglas Fairbanks Jr. in the 1934 film The Rise of Catherine the Great and by Sam Jaffe in The Scarlet Empress the same year.
 In 1991 Reece Dinsdale portrayed him in the television series Young Catherine.
 La Tempesta (1958) depicts Yemelyan Pugachev's effort to force his recognition as Peter III and offers a critical view of Catherine the Great, with Van Heflin in the role of Pugachev and Viveca Lindfors as Catherine.
 He was also depicted as a cowardly, drunken wife-beater in the Japanese anime Le Chevalier D'Eon.
 He also appears in the 2014 TV series played by Aleksandr Yatsenko.
-He was most recently played by Nicholas Hoult in the 2020 Hulu series The Great, also starring Elle Fanning as Catherine.
+A historically inaccurate version of him was played by Nicholas Hoult in the 2020–2023 Hulu dramedy series The Great, also starring Elle Fanning as Catherine.